theshorttamperedclavier/theshorttamperedclavier.github.io/_drafts/2017-09-23-thoughts-classical-music.md

 > **S**: "number of notes in the chord" :P
 > **M**: Start of the classical period I would guess.
 Mozart, Haydn
 > **M**: I hope that was sarcasm xD
-> **M**: One more possibly interesting thing that came to my mind was the the number of works for solo violin/other single voice instruments decreased as tone progressed
+> **M**: One more possibly interesting thing that came to my mind was the the number of works for solo violin/other single voice instruments decreased as time progressed
 > **S**: hmm ya that's interesting
 > **S**: another bias on what I think of when I say "WCM"
 > **M**: (my knowledge on this matter only comes from the fact that most of the pieces in the diploma syllabus for violin are from the baroque, Classical and early romantic periods)